dmaryanbarnes/Machine-Learning-2018/readme.md

-* AI & Machine Learning
+# Digital Media Academy AI & Machine Learning 2018
+## List of Project
-** Mean or Nice - Model to detect mean or nice compliments.
+* Mean or Nice - Model to detect mean or nice compliments.
-** Chatbot - Chatbot about Chatbots.
+* Chatbot - Chatbot about Chatbots.
-** Anotheir Project - Its not real
+* Anotheir Project - Its not real